lief-project/LIEF/doc/sphinx/extended/intro.rst

 C++ SDK
 *******

-The C++ SDK is delivered as a ``.zip/.tar.gz`` archive which contains:
+The C++ SDK is delivered as a ``.zip/.tar.gz`` archive containing:

 - A compiled shared library (``libLIEF.so``, ``LIEF.dll``, ``libLIEF.dylib``)
 - Header files
 - CMake helper files

-Compared to the regular version, this SDK **does not** ship a static version of LIEF, and the shared library is compiled with all the extended functionalities.
+Compared to the regular version, this SDK **does not** ship a static version of LIEF, and the shared library is compiled with all extended features.

-Here is, for instance, the layout for the macOS arm64 SDK:
+Here is the layout for the macOS arm64 SDK, for example:

 .. code-block:: text